HugoLanceryThesis/.github/profile/README.md

 Due to confidential terms, please request the repository access by mail lancery.hugo@outlook.com.

-If you have any questions about the scientific material or the actual structure of this thesis repository/article please [feel free to open an issue](https://github.com/gchure/phd/issues) and I will respond as soon as I can.
+If you have any questions about the scientific material or the actual structure of this thesis repository/article please feel free to open an issue in the dedicated repository and I will respond as soon as I can.

 Each chapter of the thesis has a dedicated github discussion canal: